 My greatest thanks to the following groups of people without whom I might never have been able to get as far as I have in this endeavor.

-To my mother and my grandmother who have given me a lifetime of family stories to share with my children.
+To my grandmother, Mary Gladys Murray Ward, who gave me a lifetime of family stories to share with my children.

-To my husband and children, who with great love have patiently listened to and read all of my “exciting finds” and tolerated my countless hours “searching and typing” on the computer.
+To my husband and children, who with great love have patiently listened to and read all of my “exciting finds” and tolerated my countless hours searching on the computer.